oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 {: #figtxtokenrequest title="Example: Txn-Token Request"}

 ### Subject Token Types {#subject-token-types}
 The `subject_token_type` parameter value MUST be a URI {{RFC3986}}.
-It MAY be one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}} except the Refresh Token type (i.e., `urn:ietf:params:oauth:token-type:refresh_token`), or it MAY be set to the value:
+It MAY be any one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}} except the Refresh Token type (i.e., `urn:ietf:params:oauth:token-type:refresh_token`), or it MAY be set to the value:

 `urn:ietf:params:oauth:token-type:self_signed`
 : Indicates that the subject token is a self-signed JWT.